 Pattern matched motion vector derivation

-Pattern matched motion vector derivation mode is a special merge mode based on Frame-Rate Up Conversion (FRUC) techniques.
+Pattern matched motion vector derivation (PMMVD) mode is a special merge mode based on Frame-Rate Up Conversion (FRUC) techniques.
 With this mode, motion information of a block is not signaled but derived at decoder side.

-A FRUC flag is signalled for a PU when its merge flag is true.
+A FRUC flag is signalled for a CU when its merge flag is true.
 When the FRUC flag is false, a merge index is signalled and the regular merge mode is used.
 When the FRUC flag is true, an additional FRUC mode flag is signalled to indicate which method (bilateral matching or template matching) is to be used to derive motion information for the block.